What Does Stigma Mean?

-The stigma is the sticky stem of the pistil of the female reproductive system in a plant.
-It is the portion of the ovary where pollen germinates and is essential for plant reproduction.
+The stigma, alongside the style and ovary, make up a carpel (or pistil) in the female reproductive system in a plant.
+The stigma is located at the head of the style.
+It is the portion of the carpel where pollen germinates and is essential for plant reproduction.

 The stigma of a plant is sticky so it attracts and retains the pollen that falls upon it or is brought to it by pollinators.